 British Columbia’s economy is the most diversified of the western Canadian provinces — neither as dependent on oil and gas as Alberta nor as manufacturing-focused as Ontario:

-• Technology: Vancouver’s tech sector (Amazon, Microsoft, Apple, Electronic Arts, Hootsuite, Slack, and hundreds of gaming studios) has made it Canada’s second-largest tech hub after Toronto-Waterloo; the video game and visual effects sectors (Sony Pictures Imageworks, MPC, Image Engine) are internationally significant
+- Technology: Vancouver’s tech scene — Amazon, Microsoft, Apple, Electronic Arts, Hootsuite, Slack, and hundreds of gaming studios — has made it Canada’s second-largest tech hub after Toronto-Waterloo, with video game and visual effects houses (Sony Pictures Imageworks, MPC, Image Engine) that carry real weight internationally

-• Film and television: Metro Vancouver is North America’s third-largest film and TV production centre (after Los Angeles and New York); the combination of BC’s creative economy tax credits, diverse locations, skilled crews, and USD/CAD exchange rate advantage drives sustained production activity
+- Film and television: Metro Vancouver is North America’s third-largest film and TV production centre, after Los Angeles and New York; creative-economy tax credits, varied locations, deep crew talent, and the USD/CAD exchange rate keep the cameras rolling year-round

-• Resource industries: BC’s forestry sector (declining but significant), copper and gold mining, LNG (the Coastal GasLink pipeline and the LNG Canada export terminal at Kitimat), and commercial fishing provide the provincial resource economy base
+- Resource industries: forestry (in long decline but still a major employer), copper and gold mining, liquefied natural gas (the Coastal GasLink pipeline and the LNG Canada export terminal at Kitimat), and commercial fishing form the backbone of the resource economy

 Frequently Asked Questions